Los Angeles Motoring Accident Lawyer / Practice / Evidence Gathering, Car Accidents

 Example of Probative Value and Prejudicial Effect?

 Our first example can be used to prove a driver involved in a vehicle accident was DWI.
 These drivers are famous for hit-and-run accidents and blowing traffic signals.
 Your car accident lawyer can use a criminal defendant’s DUI or DWI conviction as negligence per se evidence.
-Insurance companies won’t fly for these claims unless certain criteria are met.
+Insurance companies won’t fly for these claims unless specific criteria are met.
 Also, your judge in the civil car accident lawsuit can deem the other driver liable in advance as a matter of law since crimes the defendant was convicted of will require a higher standard of proof than civil claims.

 So here, the parties will save money and time because no one is trying to convince a jury who caused your severe suffering, stress, and pain.
-Furthermore, your judge may find DWI evidence is too prejudicial for a jury to know about.
+Furthermore, your judge may find DWI evidence too prejudicial for a jury to know about.
 If a jury becomes emotional or enraged, it may unfairly award you too much money.

-So, in this case, the inflammatory effect of this evidence can outweigh any probative value to prove your damages case reasonably.
-Because of the evidence rules, the parties are left arguing over reasonableness and the necessity of your medical expense and hospitalization.
-Your role as defendants or plaintiffs means you cannot assume things about evidence.
+Your role as defendant or plaintiff means you cannot assume things about evidence.
 The evidence rules say some evidence will eventually be admissible or inadmissible at trial.
 Sometimes your judge will allow things and exclude things they shouldn’t.
 Your remedy is to file an appeal.
 (Maybe you should have settled when you had the chance?)

 As seen in Greyhound Corp. v.
 Superior Court, California’s discovery phase is a so-called fishing expedition and ultimately will be allowed in a civil case.
 Courts will decide what comes in as evidence during the trial, at the motions in limine stage.
 Any objection to evidence will be made orally before the judge or jury, in-camera, outside the jury’s presence, or during a sidebar.